 The home stretch at Beverly Park begins with the photogenic 7th.
-A babbling creek surrounded by tall, thick, healthy grass meanders the entire length of the hole and serves as a strong shield for the tucked green.
-The bailout shot from the tee is right as anything left of the green will find its way into our version of "Rae's Creek".
+A blissful creek meanders the entire length of the hole and serves as a strong shield for the tucked green.
+The bailout shot from the tee is right, as anything left of the green will find its way into our version of "Rae's Creek".

 With out of bounds lurking to the left, No. 2 provides golfers a risk-reward shot early in their round.
 A bad swing and they risk the road.
 A good swing and they're rewarded a nice look at birdie on the flattest green Beverly Park has to offer.

 With East Tennessee gorse bushes scattered along the left side of the hole, any thoughts one may have had of worm burnering a shot in from left to right are out the window.
 A wide green protected by a false front on the right side suggests the miss here is short left.